IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

     const [showIntro, setShowIntro] = useState(true);
     const [alertType, setAlertType] = useState('');
 ```
-We create the `LrtModal` object by creating a series of objects using React state hooks and setting initial values.
+We create the `LrtModal` object by creating a localization `msg` object, a reference to the map application itself, and a series of objects using React state hooks and setting initial values.

 &#8291;